vikyd/vue-object-inspector/README.md

   - `['$.*']`: wildcard, expand all level 2 nodes, equivalent to `:expandLevel="2"`
   - `['$.*.*']`: wildcard, expand all level 3 nodes, equivalent to `:expandLevel="3"`

+### `expandPaths` vs `expandPaths`

+Both are reactive.

+In most case, don't use both at the same time.

+One of them changes, only the changed one will take effect and ignore the other one.

+If want to expand all level, change `expandLevel` to a very big number.

+If want to collapse all level, change `expandLevel` to 0.

+If already change expand by hand, change the `expandLevel` to a nagative number, then change it back in `$nextTick`.

 ### `showNonenumerable`

 - what: show non-enumerable properties, like `__proto__`, `length`, `constructor` ...